Find Trade Colleges

 The colleges and universities below are the most popular for clinical laboratory science majors pursuing a associate degree.

-Our 2023 rankings named Lakeland Community College the most popular school in Ohio for clinical/medical laboratory science students working on their associate degree.
-Located in the large suburb of Kirtland, Lakeland is a public school with a small student population.
+Our analysis found Lakeland Community College to be the most popular school for clinical/medical laboratory science students who want to pursue a associate degree in Ohio.
+Located in the suburb of Kirtland, Lakeland is a public college with a small student population.

 Of the 18 students majoring in clinical laboratory science at Lakeland, 33% are male and 67% are female.